The Tragedy of Alex Rodriguez

 Alex Rodriguez’s baseball career was shot from a cannon after he was selected first overall in the 1993 draft by the Seattle Mariners.
 By 1996 he was one of the top players in baseball and taking the league by storm.
 He would go on to become a fan favorite not only in Seattle but across the country.
 These were simple times for Rodriguez in regards to public perception.
 The only thing people knew about ARod was that he was one of the best athletes on the planet.
 He wasn’t making controversial statements, providing tabloid front page fodder, walking arm in arm with pop stars and actresses.
 He was simply a phenomenal baseball player.
 However his ceiling-less talent would lead him in a new direction.

 Rodriguez’s first character turn happened when he signed his record breaking free agent deal with the Texas Rangers before the 2001 season.
 According to Rodriguez years later, he was pressured by his agent Scott Boras to go for the highest offer instead of signing with the team Rodriguez initially wanted to go to, his childhood favorite, the New York Mets.
 By means of jealously, or the perception that he was merely in it just for the money, Rodriguez instantly became a heel in the eyes of many, especially his old heartbroken fans in Seattle.
 Rodriguez’s on-field performance, which we would later come to find out was boosted by the use of performance-enhancing drugs, was not affected by any kind of fan backlash.
+These days it’s much easier to screen for these with drug test urine.
 He went on to play in 485 of the scheduled 486 games from 2001-2003, putting up God-like numbers in the process, culminating with him winning his first MVP award in 2003, his final season in Texas.

 Despite Rodriguez’s prowess, the Rangers finished in last place in each of the first three years of his contract.
 Realizing they could finish last without his payroll-crippling contract, they traded Alex after the 2003 season to the New York Yankees.
 The initial reception of Rodriguez in New York was positive.
 He willingly accepted switching to third base with recently named captain Derek Jeter cemented at shortstop.
 Rodriguez performed well for New York in 2004, including the playoffs in which he hit .320 with 3 home runs and 8 RBI.
 The 2005 season proved to be another milestone for ARod as he won his second AL MVP award, the first Yankees MVP since Don Mattingly in 1985, who happened to now be Alex’s hitting coach.
 Everything was in place for Rodriguez who was being embraced by fans in the Bronx as each of his 48 home runs sailed over the fence.
 His next tumble wouldn’t come until the 2005 playoffs, which would launch the reputation of Rodriguez as a non-clutch, anti-Jeter playoff performer in the eyes of fans and media for the next four seasons.